OpenStackweb/osf-website/src/pages/membership/companies.md

     text: Learn more about how your company can support the Open Infrastructure community
     url: /join/
-  subTitle: The Open Infrastructure Foundation would not exist without the support
+  subTitle: The Open Infrastructure Foundation would not exist without the
-    of the Platinum, Gold, and Silver Members listed below.
+    financial support of the Platinum, Gold, and Silver Members listed below.
+    Infrastructure donors and Associate members also directly or indirectly support our mission.
-  title: Companies Supporting The Open Infrastructure Foundation
+  title: Organizations supporting the OpenInfra Foundation
 companies:
   - companyList:
       - alt: Ant Group